DeNetPRO/Node/readme.md

   ![](assets/failed-trx.png)
 - **Port Conflicts**: If port 55050 is in use, try another port (e.g., 55051)
   ![](assets/port-error.png)
-- **Subscan Issues:** If transactions don’t appear, confirm your node is running and has enough gas tokens (> 0.03 PEAQ).
+- **Subscan Issues:** If transactions don’t appear, confirm your node is running and has enough gas tokens (> 0.03 $PEAQ).
 ## Notes
 - Keep your terminal open to maintain the node’s operation.
 Closing it stops the node.
 Otherwise, set up the node as a background service (see [Advanced Settings: Systemd Service](#advanced-settings)).
 - Additional steps (e.g., advanced settings) will be added as needed — check for updates from DeNet.

 Congratulations, Datakeeper!
 Your DeNet Node is now contributing to the decentralized storage network.

+A graphical user interface (GUI) for seamless node operation coming soon.
+Stay tuned!

 ## Advanced Settings: